SidU/Anond/README.md

 * Step-in in debugger and enjoy!

 # How are users anonymized?
 The code currently uses [HMACSHA1](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rfc2898derivebytes?view=netframework-4.7.2) to hash the AAD ID of the user to a hash with the bot's Application Secret as the salt.
 The hash is converted into a base64string and then [RoboHash](https://robohash.org/) is used to convert this hash into a unique avatar for the user.
 The end result is that AAD ID of user is uniquely hashed to a Robohash avatar that stays the same for that user for each reply.
+Since message is posted by the bot on user's behalf, the user is "anonymous" for others in the team.
+Since the bot avatar image that the user's ID gets mapped to remains the same everytime that user replies, the user remains anonymous while others still have a chance to associate the messages with that user's anonymous version which is important for continuity.

+So is the user truly "anonymous"?
+Not really.
+Clues for unmasking someone are in the description above.
+There might be other clues as well, e.g. language/grammer/tone, and excessive use of emojies or GIFs :)

 # Contributing